hovpar/LeetCode_Easy/src/p100_same_tree/Readme.md

 # 100. Same Tree

-Easy

-Given the roots of two binary trees p and q, write a function to check if they are the same or not.
+Given the roots of two binary trees `p` and `q`, write a function to check if they are the same or not.

 Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.